-- Most companies and organizations that specialize in tracking statistic for our community’s travel patterns, very rarely, if ever, speak specifically to the issues facing gay males.
+- Most companies and organizations that specialize in tracking statistics for our community’s travel patterns rarely, if ever, speak specifically to the issues facing gay males.
 Usually, they consider the “LGBTQ community” to be a monolith.
 Which provides us with little to no helpful information

 We are going to change that with this article.

-We read a lot of travel sites, both for work and pleasure, and they are all quick to point to surveys about the most “gay friendly places” inside a country or around the world.
-What most neglect to tell you is how they arrive at these conclusions and what are the statistics regarding bias attacks on both residents and tourists.
+We read a lot of travel sites, both for work and pleasure, and they are quick to point to surveys about the most “gay-friendly places” inside a country or around the world.
+Most neglect to tell you how they arrive at these conclusions and the statistics regarding bias attacks on residents and tourists.

-Our home town of New York City, New York is always at the top of these lists.
-Cuddlynest places us just behind other historically gay havens such as San Francisco, California and New Orleans, Louisiana.
-But, if you live in any of these cities you know that hate crimes are on the rise for both homosexuals and people of colour.
-When seeking a place to vacation, you need to do more homework than others, just to have an enjoyable getaway.
+Our hometown of New York City, New York is always at the top of these lists.
+Cuddlynest places us behind other historically gay havens such as San Francisco, California, and New Orleans, Louisiana.
+But, if you live in any of these cities, you know that hate crimes are rising against homosexuals and people of color.
+When seeking a place to vacation, you need to do more homework than others just to have an enjoyable getaway.

-We have chosen not to list or link to statistics for any particular cities because, depending on when you are reading this article, the numbers will have changed.
+We have chosen not to list or link to statistics for any particular cities because the numbers will have changed depending on when you are reading this article.
 Keep in mind that even if the crime rate is considered to be low, if you, or someone you love, is a victim, it is far too high.
-One bias attack based on sexual orientation or race, is one too many.
+One bias attack based on sexual orientation or race is one too many.

-What we will do is discuss the countries considered to be gay friendly and those that you should be careful in.
-Please remember that “friendly” does not mean totally safe.
-Spartacus travel is the largest ranking company, and many others use their lists.
+We will discuss the countries considered to be gay-friendly and those that you should be careful in.
+Please remember that “friendly” does not mean safe.
+Spartacus travel is the most significant ranking company, and many others use their lists.
 So we will too.

-Canada is usually at the apex for gay tourists, but so are Spain, The Netherlands, The United Kingdom and Sweden.
-In general, countries throughout the European Union have high rankings as the laws are standardized.
-The level of acceptance outside of Pride season or any gay targeted event, will vary.
-Larger cities are usually more tolerant than small villages.
+Canada is usually at the apex for gay tourists, but so are Spain, The Netherlands, The United Kingdom, and Sweden.
+Generally, European Union countries have high rankings as the laws are standardized.
+The level of acceptance outside of Pride season or any gay-targeted event will vary, and larger cities are usually more tolerant than small villages.

-Latin American countries have been making greater strides to combat elevated levels of homophobia, usually connected to the teachings of the Catholic church.
-Some have enacted not only protections for homosexuals but also adopted same sex marriage laws.
+Latin American countries have been making more significant strides to combat elevated levels of homophobia, usually connected to the teachings of the Catholic church.
+Some have enacted not only protections for homosexuals but also adopted same-sex marriage laws.

 Countries in this region receiving high marks include Argentina, Colombia, and Uruguay.

-Finland, France and Luxemburg, round out the bottom twenty-five (25) from the Spartacus rankings.
+Finland, France, and Luxemburg round out the bottom twenty-five (25) from the Spartacus rankings.
 Countries further down have a much more complex history with homosexuals.
-Most notable is the United States of America, coming in at number thirty-one (31) on the list.
+Most notable is the United States of America, which is number thirty-one (31) on the list.
 Subjectively, we believe this to be a generous score.

-The USA is a large country made up of fifty-states (50) and five (5) inhabited territories that all have individual rankings.
-Additionally, there are over 330 million residents, including immigrants from almost every nation on the planet.
-This makes it one of the most visited countries in the world, as it affords a wonderful melting pot of locations, cultures and possibilities.
+The USA is a large country comprised of fifty states (50) and five (5) inhabited territories that all have individual rankings.
+Additionally, there are over 330 million residents, including immigrants from almost every nation.
+This makes it one of the most visited countries in the world, as it affords a wonderful melting pot of locations, cultures, and possibilities.
 Also a great deal of homophobia.
 It has never been a leader in gay rights, usually closer to the bottom, and has no Federalized protections for homosexuals.
 This creates a mash-up of 50 separate jurisdictions, with varying levels of rights and protections based on sexual orientation, if any at all.
 Even more troubling is that laws within a particular state can vary from city to city and county to county.